Randall Parrish: Going west

-His health breaking down from close confinement, Parrish crossed the plains in 1882 with a cattle party, walking most of the way to Las Vegas, New Mexico.
-Arriving there he discovered conditions had arisen in Wichita which left him practically moneyless and compelled him to labor at anything possible.
-During the next few months, he worked at tracklaying, engine wiping, and firing between Las Vegas and Albuquerque on the Atchison, Topeka & Santa Fe Railroad, finally going as a sheep driver to Fort Sumner.
-He was camped on the outskirts of that place when Billy the Kid was killed by the sheriff of Lincoln County and saw the desperado both before and after death.
+His health starting to break down from close confinement, Parrish crossed the plains in 1882 with a cattle party, walking most of the way to Las Vegas, New Mexico.
+Arriving there, he discovered conditions had arisen in Wichita that left him without money, compelling him to labor at anything he could.
+During the following few months, he worked at tracklaying, engine wiping, and firing between Las Vegas and Albuquerque on the Atchison, Topeka & Santa Fe Railroad, finally going as a sheep driver to Fort Sumner.
+He was camped on the outskirts of there when Billy the Kid was killed by the sheriff of Lincoln County and saw the desperado both before and after death.

-Joining a party of prospectors, the next few months were passed in the wildest regions of Arizona.
+Joining a party of prospectors, the months afterwards were passed in Arizona.
 Gold was found, but within the limits of an Apache reservation, and the party was driven out by United States soldiers.
-After suffering many hardships en route, Parrish reached Greeley, Colorado, and secured work on the Greeley-Loveland canal, a little later making his way to Denver.
-Here he became connected as a reporter with the Rocky Mountain News and began a newspaper career, extending over a number of years, serving for various periods with metropolitan and country publications and in every branch of the work.
+After going through several hardships en route, Parrish reached Greeley, Colorado, and secured work on the Greeley-Loveland canal, later making his way to Denver, where he became connected as a reporter with the Rocky Mountain News and began a newspaper career, extending over a number of years, serving for various periods with metropolitan and country publications and in every branch of the work.
 He worked at other times on the Grafton (Nebraska) Leader, Kewanee (Illinois) Courier and Independent, Sioux City (Iowa) Times, Omaha (Nebraska) World-Herald, and the Chicago Times.